Trusted WordPress tutorials, when you need them most.

 After successfully importing content to your reinstalled WordPress site, you can move on to installing plugins.

-That’s all, you have successfully uninstalled and reinstalled WordPress.
-You can now review your website and setup things as they were before like your navigation menus, sidebar widgets, contact form, and more.
+That’s all.
+You have successfully uninstalled and reinstalled WordPress.
+You can now review your website and set up things as they were before, like your navigation menus, sidebar widgets, contact form, and more.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.